shane0/shane0.github.io/docs/thich.md

 The idea of Great Mirror Wisdom is closely related to the concept of Buddhahood, which is the state of complete enlightenment and perfect wisdom.
 In Mahayana Buddhism, it is believed that all beings have the potential to awaken to their true nature and become a Buddha.

 The Great Mirror Wisdom represents the idea that the wisdom and insight of the Buddha is not something that can be acquired from outside, but rather it is something that lies within us, waiting to be awakened.
-When we practice mindfulness and cultivate compassion, we can start to uncover and reveal our own Great Mirror Wisdom.
+When we practice MINDFULNESS and cultivate compassion, we can start to uncover and reveal our own Great Mirror Wisdom.

-Thich Nhat Hanh often discusses the concept of Great Mirror Wisdom in his teachings, and encourages his students to cultivate awareness and mindfulness in order to awaken to their own innate wisdom.
+Thich Nhat Hanh often discusses the concept of Great Mirror Wisdom in his teachings, and encourages his students to cultivate awareness and MINDFULNESS in order to awaken to their own innate wisdom.
 He argues that by connecting to our own Great Mirror Wisdom, we can start to see the world and our own experiences in a new way, and gain a deeper understanding of reality.

 In his book, "The Heart of the Buddha's Teaching," Thich Nhat Hanh writes: "The Great Mirror Wisdom is the innate wisdom that lies within all of us.
 It is like a clear and bright mirror, waiting to be revealed."
 This highlights the idea that the wisdom and insight of the Buddha is something that lies within all of us, waiting to be awakened.